sandhyanimbark/AUDIO-SPEECH-TO-SIGN-LANGUAGE-CONVERTER-master/README.md

 3. From the terminal, it shows localhost address (looks like this "server at http://127.0.0.1:8000/") run on browser.
 4. Sign up and start exploring.
 5. Click on mic button to record speech.
-6. Speech is going to processed and respective animated outputs are shown accordingly and it also support entered text manually.
+6. Speech is going to processed and respective animated outputs are shown accordingly and it also support entered text manually